• Skip to primary navigation

 What’s great about being a massage therapist is you can get extra pay even after your regular work hours.

-If you’ve established your skill and built a rapport with your customers, they might invite you to their homes and do massages there.
+If you’ve established your skills and built a rapport with your customers, they might invite you to their homes and do massages there.
 In that situation, you can set your own hourly rates!

 Additionally, the more clients you satisfy, the bigger your network can be.
 Word of mouth is one of the best forms of marketing.
 So don’t take any client lightly, do your best to relax their body.